amysyk/scheduling-assistant/memories.md

 2025-05-06 21:02:46.187344-07:00: Marco has a baseball game "Cubs vs Giants" on Saturday, May 10, 2025 from 1:00 PM to 2:30 PM at Ross Commons.
 This is new information about a baseball game that wasn't in my previous schedule.
 2025-05-06 21:02:53.268733-07:00: I've learned that Marco has a baseball game "Cubs vs Giants" on Saturday, May 10, 2025 from 1:00 PM to 2:30 PM at Ross Commons.
 This wasn't in my previous information about his schedule.
 2025-05-07 12:52:20.932595-07:00: The user is asking about the schedule for today (May 7, 2025).
+2025-05-11 08:13:37.769622-07:00: Marco has a baseball game at Ross Commons at 5 pm on Wednesday, May 15, 2025.
+This is new information not previously included in my knowledge.